Namularbre/AuthService/README.md

 sudo docker build . -t auth_service
 ````

-The run this command to launch the app, by changing the port and container name by what you want
+Then run this command to launch the app, by changing the port and container name by what you want

 ````
 sudo docker run -d -p 3000:8080 --name auth_service_container auth_service